moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/metamask.md

 1. **Network name** - name that represents the network you are connecting to
 2. **RPC URL** - RPC endpoint of the network
-3. **Chain ID** - Chain ID
+3. **Chain ID** - chain ID of the Ethereum compatible network
 4. **Symbol** - (optional) symbol of the native token of the network
 5. **Block Explorer** - (optional) URL of the block explorer
 6. Once you've verified all the information, click on **Save**

 ![Add network in Metamask](/images/builders/interact/ethereum-api/wallets/metamask/metamask-8.png)

 Once you've added the network, you'll be redirected to a screen stating that you've successfully added a network.
-Furthermore, you'll be prompted a button to **Switch to EVM ContainerChain Dancebox**, the network added in this example.
+Furthermore, you'll be prompted to **Switch to EVM ContainerChain Dancebox**, the network added in this example.

 ![Successfully added a network in Metamask](/images/builders/interact/ethereum-api/wallets/metamask/metamask-9.png)